There are three main components that factor into how much it costs to live on campus:

 The university has a process for students to identify individuals that they would like to have access to certain pieces of information in the student’s record.
 Within Housing & Residential Education, students can use this online waiver form to release financial information.

-Student directions: If you would like to HRE and Income Accounting to discuss your financial information with your parent/guardian so they can pay towards your account, please follow the instructions below.
+Student directions: If you would like to HRE and the Office of the Bursar to discuss your financial information with your parent/guardian so they can pay toward your account, please follow the instructions below.

 - Log in to the Campus Information Services page.

-- Select the link “FERPA RELEASE CONSENT” in the Finance section on the right-hand side.
+- Select the link “FERPA RELEASE CONSENT” in the Finance section on the right side.

-- After the release form loads, check "Housing & Residential Education" and "Income Accounting" as an area of release.
+- After the release form loads, check "Housing & Residential Education" and "Office of the Bursar" as an area of release.

 - Create a PIN.
 (Important: The person you are selecting to release information to will need to know this when they call the office).

-- Designate the individual(s) to who you would like to release information.
+- Designate the individual(s) to whom you would like to release information.